jolespin/niche-space/README.md

           model="o3-mini",
 )
 # Nostoc, a filamentous cyanobacterium from the Nostocaceae family, thrives in diverse aquatic and terrestrial ecosystems,
 # often where nitrogen is limited.
-Its enrichment in nitrogenase proteins—including both molybdenum-iron and vanadium-dependent
+Its enrichment in nitrogenase proteins???including both molybdenum-iron and vanadium-dependent
-# enzymes—indicates a robust capacity for atmospheric nitrogen fixation.
-This metabolic trait is crucial in converting inert N₂
+# enzymes???indicates a robust capacity for atmospheric nitrogen fixation.
+This metabolic trait is crucial in converting inert N???
 # into biologically available forms, supporting both self-growth and symbiotic relationships with plants and other organisms.
 # By performing nitrogen fixation under microaerobic or anoxic conditions within its usually oxygen-rich habitat, Nostoc plays a
 # vital role in ecosystem nutrient cycling and soil fertility, contributing significantly to primary productivity in nutrient-poor